Good Hotel Guide Review

 Isle of Wight

-all year, restaurant closed Mon, Tues (except bank hols).
+all year except 24–25 Dec, restaurant closed Mon, Tues (except bank holidays).

-bar, library, restaurant, private dining room, in-room TV (Freeview), civil wedding licence, garden, outdoor heated swimming pool.
+bar, library, restaurant, private dining room, in-room TV (Freeview), civil wedding licence, garden, outdoor heated swimming pool, no onsite parking.

 in bar and restaurant.

-allowed in some bedrooms, bar, library, in restaurant by special request.
+allowed in some bedrooms (£15 per night, with dog bed and treats), bar, library, in restaurant by special request.